Moecker/sdc/README.md

 [![https://youtu.be/XvbJq8dvNRY](https://img.youtube.com/vi/XvbJq8dvNRY/0.jpg)](https://www.youtube.com/watch?v=XvbJq8dvNRY)

 Note that the recording are in a quite low quality due to adverse influences of the recording program when recoreded in a higher quality (see also 'Other' for details)

+During training the mean squared error loss function indeed went down, but was a quite unreliable indicator for the actual success of the simluation.
+The only valid feedback was the test in the simluator itself.

 # Acknowledgment
 To document the performance of the trained network on both tracks I atempted to screen-record a video of the Simulator's Autonomous Mode.
 It was noticed that the actual recording influenced the notebooks performance adversly so that the Simulator struggled to output enough frames per second - or at least much less than without the recording.